Midwest Road Trips

 The European explorers and fur traders used this route along the North Platte River to travel between St. Louis, Missouri, and the mouth of the Columbia River on the Pacific Coast.
 Hunting and trapping were common, especially the beaver pelt.
 The pelts exuded luxury in the 1800s.

 Starting in 1836, emigrants traveled west along the Oregon Trail.
 When they reached Oregon, they received 320 acres of farmland.
-In 1847, Brigham Young lead the first Mormon wagon train to Utah.
+In 1847, Brigham Young led the first Mormon wagon train to Utah.

-The Pony Express rode this route from 1860-1861 to transport mail between Sacramento, California, and Saint Joseph, Missouri.
-The transcontinental railroad linked the coasts in 1869.
+The Pony Express used this route from 1860 to 1861 to transport mail between Sacramento, California, and Saint Joseph, Missouri.
+In 1869, the transcontinental railroad linked the coasts.

 In 1919, the area was designated a national monument.